-Kiteborne has landed with a concept for kite energy harvest that eliminates some of the challenges with kite mills.
+Kiteborne has landed with a concept for kite energy harvest that eliminates some of the challenges with Airborne Wind Energy Systems.

 Most energy in a windmill comes from the last 10-15 percent of the wing tip.
 We build only that tip, and control its flight using sensors and microprocessors.
 Connected to a string the flying wing tip drives a ground-based generator to produce electric energy.